vmware/vic/doc/user_doc/vic_app_dev/using_volumes_with_vic.md

 - [Obtain Information About a Volume](#inspect_vol)
 - [Delete a Named Volume from a Volume Store](#delete_vol)

-For simplicity, the examples in this topic assume that the virtual container hosts implement TLS authentication with self-signed untrusted certificates, with no client verification.
+For simplicity, the examples in this topic assume that the VCHs implement TLS authentication with self-signed untrusted certificates, with no client verification.

 <a name="list_vs"></a>
 ## Obtain the List of Available Volume Stores ##

-To obtain the list of volume stores that are available on a virtual container host, run `docker info`.
+To obtain the list of volume stores that are available on a VCH, run `docker info`.

 <pre>docker -H <i>virtual_container_host_address</i>:2376 --tls info</pre>

-The list of available volume stores for this virtual container host appears in the `docker info` output under `VolumeStores`.
+The list of available volume stores for this VCH appears in the `docker info` output under `VolumeStores`.

 <pre>[...]
 Storage Driver: vSphere Integrated Containers Backend Engine